Here are a couple of tips for improving your email deliverability through ShootProof.

-If you are still seeing a banner in your account requesting that you verify your email address, you will not be able to successfully send outgoing messages from your ShootProof account.
-If you have trouble receiving the verification email, please contact us at firstname.lastname@example.org .
+If you still see a banner in your account requesting that you verify your email address, you will not be able to successfully send outgoing messages from your ShootProof account.
+If you have trouble receiving the verification email, please contact us at firstname.lastname@example.org.

-If your contact email address ends in @gmail, @yahoo, etc. your outbound emails will be received by your clients from email@example.com.
+Outbound emails will be received by your clients from email@example.com.
 This is because 3rd party services will not allow our system to send an email on their behalf.
-If your client is having trouble, try having them add firstname.lastname@example.org to their approved contacts.
+If your client isn't receiving your emails, they might be getting routed to their Spam folder.
+Make sure they add firstname.lastname@example.org to their approved contacts.

 Are you using an email domain hosted through your website provider (eg. email@example.com)?